GhostlyPy/cryptocli/README.md

 # Commands

-## Help & Commands

-cryptocli -h

-## Version

-cryptocli -V

-## API Key Commands

-cryptocli key set
-cryptocli key show
-cryptocli key remove

-## Crypto Check Commands

-cryptocli check price

-## Check Specific Coins (default: BTN,ETH,XRP)

-cryptocli check --crypto=BTC,ETH,etc.
+cryptocli -h,--help | Help with commands
+cryptocli -V,--version | Displays the Version used cryptocli key set | Used for setting the API key obtained from the nomics API cryptocli key show | Shows your current API key being used cryptocli key remove | Removes the active API key cryptocli check price | Displays the coin, price, and rank in the terminal (Defaults: BTC,ETH,XRP) cryptocli check price --crypto=BTC | Displays the coin, price, and rank of a specific coin _Over 2,000 coins supported!_ cryptocli check price --cur=USD | Converts the current price of the selected crypto currency to USD, EUR, JPY, or CNY

 ### Available Crypto Currencies (You can check over 2,000 difference currencies but it would be way to much to list here.
 You can find over 100+ supported currencies [here](https://github.com/GhostlyPy/cryptocli/blob/master/List/Supported_Currencies.csv))